Golf is among the most popular sports in the world with an estimated 390 million fans worldwide, according to Sporteology…

 Combined with a small device (the size of a thumb drive) that can be attached to your golf club, SkyPro analyses your swing and identifies faults which you can then fix and/or improve upon.

-This nifty little gadget will cost you around £200 (App is free) and is reasonably priced considering that a Golf Coach will probably cost you around £40+ per hour.
+This nifty little gadget will cost you around £200 (The app is free) and is reasonably priced considering that a Golf Coach will probably cost you around £40+ per hour.

 SkyPro allows you to be your own coach if you’re unable to get professional guidance.